nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Address Book (Level-3) - Provide samples of User Guide(UG) and Developer Guide(DG)

 ## Introduction
+The guide's purpose is to allow readers to understand how the application works internally, so that future engineers could continue working on the project with ease.

 ### How to use this developer guide?
 * At the start of the developer guide, SplitLah is explained as different components.